jaccomoc/jactl/docs/_posts/2023-12-08-advent-of-code-2023-day7.md

 We use this function to calculate the counts for `a` and `b` in the maps `ca` and `cb` (after stripping out all the jokers) at line 6.

+Note that `a =~ s/J//gr` is a regex expression that substitutes all occurrences of `'J'` with `''`.
+The `r` after the expressions means that it returns the value after substitutions and doesn't modify the value `a` as it would normally.

 Line 7 is where we find the best card to use in case we have any jokers.
 We use the card counts in `ca` and `cb` to find the card with the highest count and return it as `aBest` for hand `a` and `bBest` for hand `b`.